-All agents of Ardenglen, employees and Board Members are required to abide by this policy.
-Ardenglen will provide training for staff and management committee members on the delivery of this policy.
+- (1) All agents of Ardenglen, employees and Board Members are required to abide by this policy.
+Ardenglen will provide training for staff and management committee members on the delivery of this policy. - (2) Staff in relevant services will be trained to identify and respond appropriately to hate crime disclosures. - (3) Customers of Ardenglen are also covered by this policy.